 The microphones capture sound and voice when used with a program capable of handling audio.

-Camera (available on some models)
+B Conventional camera (available on some models)

-The camera enables you to take pictures or hold a video conference.
+The conventional camera enables you to take pictures or hold a video conference.
+For more information, see "Using the camera" on page 35.